geoffsdavis/tape-measure/README.md

 * **`valueOriginOffset: Double = 0.0`** An offset by **position** (graphical points) of the **origin** (location representing the **value** of 0.0), from the **position** of 0.0 pts.
 This might be useful to stagger the ticks so they don't neatly line up with segments, which span a graphical distance but define units of **value**.
 We'll see an example below.
 This is zero by default, to indicate no offset, so that the **value** of 0.0 would be at the **position** of 0.0 pts.

 * **`public var tickAlignmentEpsilon: CGFloat = 0.001`** Special property that provides a "fudge factor" for dealing with floating point math precision issues.
-TapeMeasure when determining if ticks line up perfectly with origins or fall with given boundaries.
-Likely you won't have to change this, but if you're dealing with very small fractional values, for instance, change this property to adjust the precision up or down, if needed.
+TapeMeasure uses this when determining if ticks line up perfectly with origins or fall with given boundaries.
+Likely you won't have to change this, but if for example you're dealing with very small fractional values, change this property as needed to adjust the precision up or down.

 ## Output